Kurento/kurento/source/mastering/kurento_architecture.rst

    to download the corresponding jar into the application developer CLASSPATH.
    It is important to remark that the Kurento Java Client is a media-plane control API.
-In other words, its objective is to expose the capability of managing media objects, but it does not provide any signalling plane capabilities.
+In other words, its objective is to expose the capability of managing media objects, but it does not provide any signaling plane capabilities.

 -  **Kurento JavaScript Client**: Is a JavaScript layer which consumes the